odys-z/x-visual/docs/_sources/guide/intro.rst.txt

 Basically x-visual is not intended to be a well round data visualization framework.
-It's only used to verifying some idea required by a commercial system and as a personal arsenal for consolidate any creative thoughts.
+It's only used to verifying some idea required by a commercial system and as a personal arsenal for consolidating any creative thoughts.

 It would been eventually useful if it could trigger any further innovation, when math met arts.

-So currently there is no more documents about it's function details, jsut feel free to try it.
+So currently there is no more documents about it's function details, just feel free to try it.

 5. Next Step